gvwilson/thirdbit/src/fiction/iffy/index.md

 "She cannot sustain the connection."*

 *Third sealed the last flap on the ecosuit.
-"You can," she said in Iffy's ear.
+"Yes you can," she said in Iffy's ear.
-"You did.
-You must."*
+"You must."*

 *All of a sudden Iffy was looking through her younger eyes.
-"What's  happening?" she said, her voice high and afraid.
+"What's  happening?" she cried, her voice high and afraid.
-She tried to return Third's hug, but the thick insulation in the suit made it hard to bend her arms.*
+She tried to return Third's hug, but the thick insulation in the ecosuit made it hard to bend her arms.*

 *Second bent over,
 smelling like engine oil and the soap she used when she shaved her head.